Bernie Finn: Liberal Years 1980s-2022

+On 16 August 2022, Finn was one of three who voted against the Treaty Authority and Other Treaty Elements Bill 2022.

+Finn was unsuccessful in his bid for re-election in 2022.
+Despite winning 5.16% of the vote, after preference distribution Finn narrowly missed out on re-election in the Western Metropolitan Region by only 210 votes, with Legalise Cannabis Party preferences instead electing a third Liberal candidate.

+Family First

+On 6 August 2023, Finn left the Democratic Labour Party and joined Family First Party.
+He ran unsuccessfully as a Victorian senate candidate in the 2025 Australian federal election.

 Political views

 Finn has drawn controversy for his political views.
-He has criticised abortion and been rebuked for his remarks that rape victims should not be allowed an abortion; former Premier Denis Napthine, who like Finn voted against the 2008 abortion bill, called Finn's views "inappropriate."
+He has criticised abortion and been rebuked for his remarks that rape victims should not be allowed an abortion; former premier Denis Napthine, who like Finn voted against the 2008 abortion bill, called Finn's views "inappropriate."
 Finn is a strong opponent of same sex marriage, adoption, and IVF.
 Finn suggested during the 2012 Australian Open that some ‘gay activists’ had "embarked on a program of rainbow fascism."

+Climate change

 Finn is a climate change denier and was a critic of the Gillard government's carbon pricing scheme, stating in the Victorian Parliament in 2013 that "there has been no global warming for 17 years".
 He has attacked the climate change documentary An Inconvenient Truth, as well as reports on the subject in the British newspaper The Guardian.
 He has claimed that global warming is an invention of the "international left", saying that "it raised a few dollars and promoted its own political interests.
 It came up with a thing called global warming", which he labelled "nonsense".
 He went on to say that "we have to come to a conclusion that climate change is not so much a scientific thing as it is a political thing".
 Finn also told Parliament that "This is a con; the whole thing is a con.
 Today we are in the Parliament of Victoria wasting our time on something that is largely an invention of the left".

+Death Penalty

 Finn supports reintroducing capital punishment for serious offences, including serious drug trafficking.

+US Politics

 Finn is a regular panellist on conservative television channel Sky News Australia and a frequent critic of the Black Lives Matter movement, climate science and members of what he views as ‘the left’, including American Democrats and the Australian Labor Party.
-Finn is a supporter of former US President Donald Trump and a believer of the Big Lie conspiracy.
+Finn is a supporter of US President Donald Trump and a believer of the Big Lie conspiracy.
 In January 2021, Finn was criticised for sharing conspiracy theories to his private Facebook page, falsely claiming Donald Trump was being "improperly" removed from office.
-Finn also falsely suggested that Antifa were behind the storming of the US Capitol and repeated unsubstantiated claims of election fraud about the 2020 presidential election.
+Finn also falsely suggested that antifa were behind the storming of the US Capitol and repeated unsubstantiated claims of election fraud about the 2020 presidential election.